ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/inheritance-design.md

 	print(l.get_a()) # Prints 2, not 1
 	print(l.get_b()) # Prints 4, not 3

-### 9. Commutative property between inherited classes
+### 9. Super class field accessible in sub class object

 	class A(object):
 		a : int = 1